History of Poland during the Jagiellonian dynasty: Burghers and nobles

 During the 16th century, prosperous patrician families of merchants, bankers, or industrial investors, many of German origin, still conducted large-scale business operations in Europe or lent money to Polish noble interests, including the royal court.
 Some regions were highly urbanized in comparison to most of the rest of Europe.
 In Greater Poland and Lesser Poland at the end of the 16th century, for example, 30% of the population lived in cities.
 256 towns were founded, most in Red Ruthenia.
-The townspeople's upper layer was ethnically multinational and tended to be well-educated.
+The townspeople's upper layer was ethnically multinational and tended to be well educated.
 Numerous sons of burghers studied at the Academy of Kraków and at foreign universities; members of their group are among the finest contributors to the culture of the Polish Renaissance.
 Unable to form their own nationwide political class, many blended into the nobility in spite of the legal obstacles.

 The nobility (or szlachta) in Poland constituted a greater proportion of the population than in other countries, up to 10%.
 In principle, they were all equal and politically empowered, but some had no property and were not allowed to hold offices or participate in sejms or sejmiks, the legislative bodies.
 Of the "landed" nobility, some possessed a small patch of land that they tended themselves and lived like peasant families, while the magnates owned dukedom-like networks of estates with several hundred towns and villages and many thousands of subjects.
 Mixed marriages gave some peasants one of the few possible paths to nobility.

-16th-century Poland was officially a "republic of nobles", and the "middle class" of the nobility (individuals at a lower social level than "magnates") formed the leading component during the later Jagiellonian period and afterwards.
+Sixteenth century Poland was officially a "republic of nobles", and the "middle class" of the nobility (individuals at a lower social level than "magnates") formed the leading component during the later Jagiellonian period and afterwards.
 Nonetheless, members of the magnate families held the highest state and church offices.
 At that time, the szlachta in Poland and Lithuania was ethnically diversified and represented several religious denominations.
 During this period of tolerance, such factors had little bearing on one's economic status or career potential.
 Jealous of their class privilege ("freedoms"), the Renaissance szlachta developed a sense of public service duties, educated their youth, took keen interest in current trends and affairs and traveled widely.
 The Golden Age of Polish Culture adopted western humanism and Renaissance patterns, and visiting foreigners often remarked on the splendor of their residencies and the conspicuous consumption of wealthy Polish nobles.